abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_05_Implementing_and_configuring_virtualization_in_Windows_Server.md

    ```
    > **Note**: Verify that there are no images in the local repository store.

-1. Enter the following command, and then press Enter to download a Nano Server image containing an Internet Information Services (IIS) installation:
+1. Enter the following command, and then press Enter to download a Servercore image containing an Internet Information Services (IIS) installation:

    ```powershell
    docker pull mcr.microsoft.com/windows/servercore/iis